h3rr4huu/MEAN-Template/README.md

 # MEAN Template App #

-(Node.js, AngularJS, Express.js, SASS and Bootstrap 3.
+(Node.js, AngularJS, Express.js, SASS, Bootstrap 3 and Gulp.
 MongoDB set up not included.)

-This is a template app for MEAN-stack development.
+This is a template app for easy MEAN-stack development.
 A complete gulpfile is also included for building JavaScripts and SASS-files.

 ## Requirements ##